 The March 2026 Attorney General enforcement action

 On March 25, 2026, the Alabama Attorney General’s office issued a statewide cease-and-desist order directed at businesses possessing or selling products containing mitragynine or 7-hydroxymitragynine.
 The order was paired with a public statement reminding retailers and consumers that these substances remain Schedule I under state law.
+Here is how the ban moved from a 2016 statute to a 2026 enforcement wave.

 What the order covers